gabrielmoris/react-pic-gallery/README.md

 ## Usage

-A list of objects containing a thumbnail source and the full source is the only needed parameter.
+A list of objects containing a thumbnail source and the full source (optional) is the only needed parameter.

 ```jsx
 import React from 'react'